Business Building John Gauch Business Building John Gauch

 To build a successful startup is hard.
 Worth it, but hard.
 It takes a rare combination of skills and abilities.
 However, we must expand and add some nuance to the traits we commonly associate with startup CEOs and founders.

-Listen to the podcast version of this blog post, an AI experiment.
+Listen to the AI podcast version of this blog post.

 In case you’re new here, I’m John Gauch – a seasoned fractional COO, sales coach and mentor.
 Over 20+ years, I have applied my growth and operations skills to help dozens of startups, building one high-impact venture to nearly $100M in revenue and a second to exceed that benchmark.
 I began my career as a tech lawyer in New York City.
 I developed my expertise in progressive roles in business development, finance, sales, marketing and product, working along the way with companies like Amazon, IBM and Microsoft.